cascer1/lfd-cloudflare/README.md

 # LFD to Cloudflare

-Synchronize LFD blocks to Cloudflare
+Synchronize LFD blocks to Cloudflare using CSF's `BLOCK_REPORT` and `UNBLOCK_REPORT` script triggers.

 ## Usage